Your guide to construction

 Open each panel to find out more details.

-The newly opened Baron Way and Dove Farm Lane now form the new Roxton Road link.
+Last year we opened Baron Way and Dove Farm Lane to form the new Roxton Road link.
 This provides a vital connection between Roxton Road and The Lane in Wyboston.

 This new route improves access to the A1/A421 Black Cat roundabout and also serves traffic from Nagshead Lane and Chawston Lane.